Shenton/derpy/README.md

 # Derpy
-A simple discord bot made with love, using Node.js.
+A simple discord bot made with love, in javascript using Node.js.

 This repository is mainly here to easily deploy Derpy on my server, but if someone can find any kind of use from it, go.